FBI: Attacker wanted to hold Nancy Pelosi hostage, planned to break her knee caps

 The man who broke into the home of House Speaker Nancy Pelosi and attacked her husband with a hammer told authorities he planned on breaking her kneecaps and he viewed her as “the leader of the pack” of lies told by the Democratic Party, according to court documents.

-The Justice Department charged Paul DePape with the attempted kidnapping of a federal officer and assault of the immediate family member of a federal officer on Monday afternoon.
+The Justice Department charged David DePape with the attempted kidnapping of a federal officer and assault of the immediate family member of a federal officer on Monday afternoon.

 Authorities allege that DePape broke into Pelosi’s San Francisco residence early Friday morning and assaulted her husband with a hammer.
 The congresswoman was in Washington, D.C., at the time of the attack, and Paul Pelosi continues to recover from surgery at a local hospital.